luketjohnston/distance/readme.md

 upgrading the encoding step to use CNNs instead of fully connected layers, and it is able to learn some dead-end states, but distances are mostly meaningless otherwise.
-I suspect that a major weakness of my approach is that it can only use the one-step TD-error to learn the distance function - most successfull deep reinforcement learning approaches use n-step rollouts for the targets.
+I suspect that a major weakness of my approach is that it can only use the one-step TD-error to learn the distance function - most successfull deep reinforcement learning approaches that I'm aware of use n-step rollouts for the targets.